 Grasping the shoulder of the rogue scientist’s white lab coat with his left hand, Matt directed Mitchell back to the same creepy room he and Delia were held captive just moments earlier.
 She was standing outside the chamber, the door closed and locked.

 “I have your gun and both their guns,” Delia said.

 “Sound asleep,” Delia replied, “with their hands triple zip-tied behind them,” she added with a smile, twirling an unused tie in front of Mitchell.
 "Their jackets were stuffed with these things, along with the key to the door upstairs."

 “What is your plan for me?”
 Mitchell asked nervously.

 “In a moment you’ll be joining your two sidekicks inside your own mini-gas chamber while we contact the FBI.
 But first, you’re going to tell me where those missing vials are.”

 “Aarrgh,” he screamed.

 “I’ll twist your sorry-ass arm right off,” Matt threatened.

 “Alright, alright,” Mitchell cried out.

-Matt released his grip.
+Matt loosened his grip.
 “And I’m not going to ask you again — where are they?”